0121 331 6777

 Start your accountancy career the minute you walk through the door with our BSc (Hons) Accounting and Finance course.

-This degree programme is aligned to all the right accrediting professional bodies, including the ACCA, CIMA, CIPFA and ICAEW, for maximum exemptions.
+This degree programme is accredited by all the right professional bodies, including the ACCA, CIMA and CIPFA, for maximum exemptions.
 It will provide you with all you need to succeed in the worlds of accounting, finance and business.

 The programme is designed to equip you with the building blocks to become an intellectual and moral business professional.